DinMo

 6min • Mar 8, 2023

-The end of third-party cookies is a concern for marketers, as the volume of information at their disposal will be greatly impacted.
+The increasing limitations on third-party cookies is a concern for marketers, as the volume of information at their disposal will be greatly impacted.
 And yet, companies collect and use data from various tools, such as CRM, web traffic, emails or social networks.
 This data could be a big help!

 The five reflexes for building a robust datawarehouse